Help! Help! I Need Help Writing a Book!

 Hire a friendly ghostwriter

-If you are having great difficulties and it seems like you may not be up to the task of writing your book at all, consider hiring a professional writer, a friendly ghostwriter like me, to help you.
-If you’re an excellent storyteller, who lacks the writing expertise to get your story into book form, your ghostwriter will get the job done.
+If you are having great difficulties and it seems like you may not be up to the task of writing your book, consider hiring a professional writer, a friendly ghostwriter like me, to help you.
+I will get the job done for you.

 It isn’t cheating to hire a ghostwriter

 Some feel that it’s cheating to hire someone to write a book for them.
-After all their name will be on the cover right?
-How can that be ethical to take credit, if someone else wrote the book for them?
+After all, their name will be on the cover right?
+How can it be ethical to take credit if someone else wrote the book for them?
 Although I understand the concern, let me assure you, it’s done all the time.
-It’s an accepted practice.
+Hiring a ghostwriter is an accepted practice and you have the right to put your name as the author.
 After all, it’s your idea and really should be your book.

 Having an experienced professional to help guide you through the book writing process will help you grow as a writer.
 It will give you an experience boost that will carry through to your second and third book.
-Your next literary adventure won’t be fraught with the perils of inexperience.
-You will have traveled these waters already.
+Your next literary adventure won’t be fraught with the perils of inexperience since you will have traveled these waters already.